 The Duke Child and Adolescent Life Program is free for all patients and families.
 Your donation, community funding, and support is greatly appreciated in helping us continue to provide our nationally recognized status, playroom programming, interventions, and support services.
 All donations to the child life program will ensure that pediatric patients and families continue to receive the best services available as Duke continues to grow and expand.

-In addition to our wish list items, the Child Life Program frequently needs and uses the following items for children and families:
+The Child Life Program frequently needs and uses the following items for children and families:

 Lightweight Infant Rattles

 Thin 4x6 Photo Albums